 Being eclectic, I made a fusion plus a few adjustments: I reduced the cumin and added more dried pink rosebuds and Mace.

 I finally got an authentic Ras-El-Hanout blend with the delicious smell I was looking for!

 This amazing blend will upgrade many dishes, especially “meat” recipes such as Vegan Kebab With Pistachio, vegan no-meat Morrocan Cigars, and vegan no-meat Empanadas.

-Do yourself a favor and purchase Mace, as well as dried Rose Petals; Keep them in the freezer; They will last for a very long time.
+Do yourself a favor and purchase Mace, as well as dried pink Rosebuds; Keep them in the freezer; They will last for a very long time.